 ~ Julie Allen, Active Insight

-3. Reward members for visiting
+3. Reward Members for Visiting

-- Sending a celebratory email when a member achieves a visit milestone (e.g. 100 visits)
+• Sending a celebratory email when a member achieves a visit milestone (e.g. 100 visits)

-- Giving prizes for reaching visit milestones (e.g., a water bottle for 25 visits, a towel for 100 visits, an exclusive t-shirt for 250 visits, etc.)
+• Giving prizes for reaching visit milestones (e.g., a water bottle for 25 visits, a towel for 100 visits, an exclusive t-shirt for 250 visits, etc.)

-- Calling out members as they reach visit milestones and reach their goals via your social media channels
+• Calling out members as they reach visit milestones and reach their goals via your social media channels

 Make sure goals are SMART – specific, measurable, achievable, relevant and time-bound.
 It should be easy for members to record and track progress using your gym member app.
 And even offer programmes and workouts tailored to goals via your app.

-5. Hire & hold onto the right team
+5. Hire & Retain the Right Team

 Research from IHRSA and The Retention People (TRP) showcased the impact that staff can have on members and retention:

-- 90% of club members value communication from staff members
+• 90% of club members value communication from staff members

-- Every 2 interactions fitness staff have with a member in a month results in 1 extra visit the next month
+• Every 2 interactions fitness staff have with a member in a month, results in 1 extra visit the next month

-6. Offer personal training (PT) & programmes
+6. Offer Personal Training (PT) & Programs

 Working with a personal trainer can increase how often a member visits, influence progress, and improve retention.